jamespilcher/jamespilcher.github.io/README.md

 I typically use the phrase "just above mundane" to describe the site.

 The goal was to induce a sense of nostalgia and offer an engaging, widely accessible, site-wide experience that could captivate users in a unique way.
-It being a personal site, it's very "true to me" - simply put I find it cool and hope others do to.
+It being a personal site, it's very "true to me" - I find it cool and hope others do to.

-You can tell from the design that the site is reminicant of the early-internet days.
-I like sharing the enjoyment that can come from simple human-computer interaciton, something that I feel is often overlooked these days.
+It's reminicant of the early-internet days, focusing on fun, simple, human-computer interaciton.

 ## How?